Rstayers/MAESTRO_GFM/README.md

 - **Routing:** predicts which GFM will be most confident on the target graph using **capability profiles** learned from many source “episodes.”
 - **Committee (optional):** runs up to 2 diverse tools (e.g., **TAG** + **GNN**) with **aggregation** (confidence gate; winner-takes-lowest-entropy or entropy-weighted averaging).
 - **Memory:** logs each episode (fingerprint, chosen tools, utilities) to improve later decisions.
+**IMPORTANT**: This repo for project submission does not have full GFM tools.
+The full tools require an external repository for each tool (the source code for the GFM found in each paper)
 ---

 ## Architecture (tiny map)